amazon-connect/amazon-connect-streams/Documentation.md

 such as adding to a log file or posting elsewhere.

 ### Task Contact APIs
-The following contact methods are only available for task contacts.
+The following contact methods are currently only available for task contacts.

 ### `contact.getName()`
 ```js